gvwilson/thirdbit/src/fiction/bear/index.md

 "'Scuse us, m'lady," the soldier in front said without breaking stride.
 Noxy pressed herself against the wall to let them past.

-*???* Cloak's wordless question popped into her mind like a raindrop into a still pond.
+Suddenly afraid,
+she reached out with her mind.

+Cloak's wordless fear felt like someone poking a cold finger in her ear.
 His agitation made her pulse race.

-*It's all right,* she mind-spoke back, suddenly guilty that her first thought had been Prince Thokmay and not her cloud.
+*It's all right,* she mind-spoke, relieved that the cloud was all right but feeling guilty at not having checked earlier.
 *I'm coming.*

 She waited for a gap in the bustle,